- Is my son safe at Millon International Lacrosse Camp?

 How is the roommate request honored?

-Roommate requests are strictly guaranteed up to 4 days before camp.
-Within 4 days of camp, Millon lacrosse will still do their best to match your child up with their requests roommate.
+Roommate requests are strictly guaranteed up to two weeks before camp.
+Within 2 weeks of camp, Millon lacrosse will still do their best to match your child up with their requests roommate.
 For the most part, we should be able to come up with a reasonable solution that will leave everyone ready to start camp!
 Please email us if you have questions regarding the roommate request procedure.